 Stunted growth is usually an indicator of sub-optimal conditions.
 Ideally, pineapple plants want a humid environment with plenty of suns.
 However, if your pineapple plant is looking scorched and sad, you may need to up the humidity.

 Are you looking for some other fruiting trees to add to your collection?
-Take a look at our guide for How to Grow Banana Trees at Home.
+Take a look at our guide for How to Grow Banana Trees at Home and How to Grow Avocados Indoors.

 Wrapping Up Our Pineapple Growing Guide